 "We are very proud to work with the always brilliant Other Media who help us realise our ambitions with such flair, even on a tight budget."

-Before 2012 almost none of the site’s users were having to take issues to court without a solicitor (represent themselves), in 2015 that figure was 32.2%, rising enormously last year to 67%.
-The guides that Advicenow are selling are helping these people to represent themselves.
+Before 2012 almost none of the site’s users were having to take issues to court without a solicitor (represent themselves), in 2015 that figure was 32.2%, rising enormously to 67% in 2018.
+The guides that Advicenow provide are helping these people to represent themselves.

 To date there have been over 1000 guides sent out and just under half of these have been sent free of charge.

 The reviews from users wholly endorse the fulfilling of the objectives to provide an accessible, easy-to-use website that enables users to take their next steps: